Masao-Taketani/GameNGen/README.md

 - Fixed the training steps to properly train the PPO agents within VizDoom environment

 ## To Do
-- Enable to generate dataset with multiprocessing
+- [ ] Enable to collect VizDoom dataset with multiprocessing during RL policy training
-- Enable distributed training
+- [x] Enable distributed training
-- Implement playable generative environment
+- [ ] Implement playable generative environments
+- [ ] Use all the timesteps of generated observations as diffusion training objectives instead of using only the last frame
+- [ ] Utilize SANA-Sprint architecture for diffusion training

 ## Artifacts